-Aspect Specific information required NT EPA objective: Pro tect culture and heritage.
-Relevant activities Extraction of groundwater from the expanded borefield Construction and operation of ammonium phosphate fertiliser plant and its components Re-alignment of the Murray Downs Road

-Aspect Specific information required Activities with the potential for direct and indirect disturbance of sacred sites, heritage sites and sites of cultural significance.
-Environmental values Identify the Aboriginal communities and traditional owners within (or in proximity to) the proposal area, including the area of influence, and any native title claims.
-Describe the characteristics and current condition of sacred sites, cultural and heritage values within the proposal area, including the area of influence, which could be impacted.
-This must include (at a minimum) descriptive and spatial information for the following: • Aboriginal and non-Aboriginal sites, places or objects of natural, historic or cultural heritage significance, current use and spiritual significance e.g. songlines, and sites used for maintaining cultural traditions. • Heritage places or objects protected under the Heritage Act 2011 includes both the automatic protection of Aboriginal and Macassan archaeological sites and the protection of other declared places traditional land use or industry within or in proximity to the proposal area importance of amenity (i.e. visual, noise) to maintaining cultural values registered or recorded sacred sites under the Northern Territory Aboriginal Sacred Sites Act 1989 (Sacred Sites Act) taking into account confidentiality requirements.
+Aspect Specific information required NT EPA objective: Pr NT EPA objective: Protect culture and heritage.
+Relevant activities Extraction of groundwater from the expanded borefield Construction and operation of ammonium phosphate fertiliser plant and its components Mining activities (cumulative impacts) Re-alignment of the Murray Downs Road Activities with the potential for direct and indirect disturbance of sacred sites, heritage sites and sites of cultural significance including cultural landscapes.
+Environmental values Identify the Aboriginal communities and traditional owners within (or in proximity to) the proposal area, including the area of potential impact.
+Describe the characteristics and current condition of sacred sites, cultural and heritage values and the current landscape within the proposal area, including the area of potential impact, which could be impacted.
+This must include (at a minimum) descriptive and spatial information for the following: Aboriginal and non-Aboriginal sites, places or objects of natural, historic or cultural heritage significance, current use and spiritual significance e.g. songlines, and sites used for maintaining cultural traditions.
+Heritage places or objects protected under the Heritage Act 2011 includes both the automatic protection of Aboriginal and Macassan archaeological sites and the protection of other declared places traditional land use or industry within or in proximity to the proposal area importance of amenity (e.g. visual, noise, odour, vibration) to maintaining cultural values registered or recorded sacred sites under the Northern Territory Aboriginal Sacred Sites Act 1989 (Sacred Sites Act) taking into account confidentiality requirements.
 Information sources must include published archaeological and anthropological information, site surveys, respective registers, consultations and other research.
+Advice should be sought from the Central Land Council about sacred sites (including those not recorded or registered under the wishes of Aboriginal stakeholders regarding the confidentiality of cultural information noting that the proponent may request that identified information not be made public in accordance with section 281(2)(b) of the EP Act.
 Justify the suitability of the methodologies, surveys or processes used to provide information about sacred sites, culture and heritage.
-Detail any information gaps or uncertainties in relation to sacred sites, culture and heritage, including any further studies or measures required to address these gaps.
-Potential significant Describe potential impacts on cultural and heritage values, including: impacts and risks • disturbance to sites of cultural significance during construction, operation, and maintenance activities • disturbance to traditional and/or contemporary Aboriginal values (including sacred sites) or uses of land (e.g. hunting and ceremonial use) or amenity due to construction and operation activities • predicted exclusion zones /risk contour around infrastructure describing risks to human health from catastrophic release of hazardous materials (e.g. sulfuric acid, ammonia) and how this may impact cultural use of the area • temporary or permanent land access or use restrictions in areas of proposal infrastructure, including exclusion zones around the ammonium phosphate fertiliser plant boundary.
-Assess the potential for impact to archaeological and cultural sites through: • air pollutants, including dust and chemicals within the proposal area and area of influence • groundwater drawdown from the proposed increase in groundwater abstraction.
-Determine the proposal footprint and area of influence that could feasibly experience